ziyao233/limine/PROTOCOL.md

 };
 ```

+Note: All these memory entry types, besides usable, are meant to have an illustrative
+purpose only, and are not authoritative sources to be used as a means to find the
+addresses of kernel, modules, framebuffer, ACPI, or otherwise.
+Use the specific Limine
+features to do that, if available, or other discovery means.

 Note: Memory between 0 and 0x1000 is never marked as usable memory.
 The kernel and modules loaded are not marked as usable memory.
 They are marked as Kernel/Modules.
 The entries are guaranteed to be sorted by